 Married Participant.
 If you are married for at least one year at the time of your death, your spouse will be the beneficiary of the entire death benefit unless an election is made to change the beneficiary.
-However, with respect to any amounts attributable to the money purchase plan that were transferred to this Plan, your spouse (if you are married for at least one year) will be the beneficiary of 50% of the death benefit.
-IF YOU WISH TO DESIGNATE A BENEFICIARY OTHER THAN YOUR SPOUSE, YOUR SPOUSE (IF YOU ARE MARRIED FOR AT LEAST ONE YEAR) MUST IRREVOCABLY CONSENT TO WAIVE ANY RIGHT TO THE PORTION OF THE DEATH BENEFIT PAYABLE TO YOUR SPOUSE.
+IF YOU WISH TO DESIGNATE A BENEFICIARY OTHER THAN YOUR SPOUSE, YOUR SPOUSE (IF YOU ARE MARRIED FOR AT LEAST ONE YEAR) MUST IRREVOCABLY CONSENT TO WAIVE ANY RIGHT TO THE DEATH BENEFIT.
 YOUR SPOUSE'S CONSENT MUST BE IN WRITING, BE WITNESSED BY A NOTARY OR A PLAN REPRESENTATIVE AND ACKNOWLEDGE THE SPECIFIC NONSPOUSE BENEFICIARY.

 If you are married for at least one year and you change your designation, then your spouse must again consent to the change.
-Also, since the death benefit payable to your spouse is not your entire vested account balance, you may, at any time, designate the beneficiary for amounts in excess of the portion of the death benefit payable to your spouse without your spouse's consent.
 In addition, you may elect a beneficiary other than your spouse without your spouse's consent if your spouse cannot be located.